 Capital gains and losses before coming to Canada

-Don’t apply for health card if you are not residing in Canada
+Don’t apply for a health card if you are not residing in Canada

 Moving Expenses to Canada

 Moving expenses deductions for residents of Canada are sometimes different in the case of moving to Canada.
 In certain cases, your new employer may reimburse you for the moving expenses.
 Consult your professional tax adviser in Canada to understand the effect of the moving expenses paid by your employer.
 You can try to get these benefits before coming to Canada.
 Certain types of reimbursements are not taxable whereas others are, therefore, plan to get the tax benefit accordingly.